 The new videos may be less remarkable for what they show, than that they exist at all.
 They demonstrate that not everyone is prepared to wait for the Court to reform its own procedures.
 It will be interesting to see how the Court reacts.

-Eric P. Robinson is co-director of the Press Law and Democracy Project at the Manship School of Mass Communication at Louisiana State University.
+Eric P. Robinson is co-director of the Program in Press, Law and Democracy at the Manship School of Mass Communication at Louisiana State University.
 He has taught media law and ethics at the CUNY Graduate School of Journalism, Baruch College, and the University of Nevada, Reno, where he was also Deputy Director of the Donald W. Reynolds Center for Courts and Media.
 He has also been a staff attorney at the Media Law Resource Center and a legal fellow at the Reporters Committee for Freedom of the Press.
 In addition to his posts here, he maintains his own blog at bloglawonline.com.